gianmarcopicarella/mips-homeworks/README.md

 # Assembly mips homeworks
-This is a series of homeworks I worked on during the "Architetture degli elaboratori" class at Sapienza.
+This is a series of homework related to the "Architetture degli elaboratori" course at Sapienza.

 ## What the exercises are all about?
 - The first exercise requires to compute the last k sum of integers where 0 < k < 20